Concordium/concordium.github.io/source/testnet/guides/become-baker.rst

 in the *finalization committee* that *finalizes* a block when a sufficiently big number of members of the committee have received the block and agree on its outcome.
 Newer blocks must have the finalized block as an ancestor to ensure the integrity of the chain.
-For more information about this process, check the :ref:`glossary_finalization` section.
+For more information about this process, see the :ref:`glossary_finalization` section.

 The finalization committee is formed by the bakers that have a certain staked